The Shoppes at South Hills: History of South Hills

 All other smaller stores in the mall had closed by December 31, 2007.
 Despite all other stores being closed, the interior halls of the South Hills Mall remained open.

-For a period of time from January through May 2008, the only remaining sources of income for the mall were the major anchor stores; Silver Cinemas, Kmart, Burlington Coat Factory, ShopRite, and Namco Pools (not to be confused with the Japanese video game company).
+For a period of time from January through May 2008, the only remaining sources of income for the mall were the major anchor stores; Silver Cinemas, Kmart, Burlington Coat Factory, ShopRite, and Namco Pools.

-In July 2008, construction crews began to demolition of the site, while four of the five remaining tenants remained open.
+In July 2008, construction crews began demolition of the site, while four of the five remaining tenants remained open.
 Kmart remained at the south end of the mall, Burlington in the middle and ShopRite at the north end.
 Kmart retained a section of the South Hills Mall interior walkway, as a way to allow customers who parked behind the property to reach the store.
-The Namco Pools relocated down the road to a new space in Wappingers Falls, New York.
+The Namco Pools relocated down the road to a new space on Route 9.

-The space, newly rebranded as the Shoppes and South Hills strip mall, finished construction in 2009, with Christmas Tree Shops and New England-based Bob's Discount Furniture both opening their doors the same year.
+The space, newly rebranded as the Shoppes and South Hills strip mall, finished construction in 2009, with Christmas Tree Shops and New England–based Bob's Discount Furniture both opening their doors the same year.
 Pet Goods and Oklahoma-based arts and crafts store Hobby Lobby opened in 2012.

-On February 25, 2014, Silver Cinemas screened its last films and closed.
-It has since reopened under new management, rebranded as Empire Cinemas.
+In 2014, the furniture and home goods retailer Ashley Furniture opened a location at the mall.
+That same year, on February 25, Silver Cinemas screened its last films and closed.
+It later reopened under new management, rebranded as Empire Cinemas.
 In February 2019, Empire Cinemas also closed.
-2014 also saw the opening of furniture and home goods retailer Ashley Furniture.

 Fitness chain Orangetheory Fitness and frozen yogurt retailer Peachwave both opened locations on the property in 2015.

-On April 14, 2016, Sears Holdings, the parents company of both Kmart and Sears, announced it was closing 10 Sears stores and 68 Kmart stores.
-The Shoppes at South Hills was among those closing.
+On April 14, 2016, Sears Holdings, the parents company of both Kmart and Sears, announced it was closing 10 Sears stores and 68 Kmart stores, including the one at The Shoppes at South Hills.
 Following a months-long liquidation sale of all merchandise and assets the store had, the Kmart officially closed on July 31, 2016.